Accessing healthcare services post-COVID-19

-While some services are running differently due to the impact of COVID-19, it's important you know that healthcare services are still running and available to you, if you need them.
+While some services may still be affected by the impact of COVID-19, most have returned to normal and are available to you, if you need them.
 You should still:

 - seek urgent medical help if you think you have serious or life-threatening symptoms.
 Do this regardless of whether you think your symptoms are related to COVID-19 or not.
 (You can get help through your GP, NHS 111, 999 or your local A&E)